-Chu's paper \cite{Barr:handbook} (see also Barr \cite{Barr:1996}, \cite{Barr:1999}) describes a construction of a $\ast-$autono\-mous category starting with a finitely complete autonomous category.
+Chu's paper \cite{Barr:handbook} (see also Barr \cite{Barr:1996}, \cite{Barr:1999}) describes a construction of a $\ast$-auto\-no\-mous category starting with a finitely complete autonomous category.
 We outline the construction of Chu for the category $\cSet_0$ of pointed sets and pointed maps.

-\begin{definition} On the category $\cSet_0$ of pointed sets with pointed maps, we define the {\it smash product} $-\smash-:\cSet_0\t\cSet_0\rightarrow\cSet_0$ as
+\begin{definition} On the category $\cSet_0$ of pointed sets with pointed maps, we define the {\it smash product} $-\smash-:\cSet_0\times\cSet_0\rightarrow\cSet_0$ as

 where $0_A$ and $0_B$ are the respective base-points of $A$ and $B$.
 Moreover, we write $2_0$ for the set $\{0,1\}$ pointed by $0$. \end{definition}

 \begin{lemma} The category $\langle\cSet_0,\smash,2_0,\multimap\rangle$, with $A\multimap B:=\cSet_0(A, B)$ pointed by the constant map, is autonomous. \end{lemma}